 Our research in data science and informatics makes environmental data easier to locate, access, interpret, and analyze.

-Often done in partnership with other scientific institutions, our research generates solutions for the following:
+Often done in partnership with other scientific institutions, our data science research generates solutions for the following:

 - Storage and management of environmental data